wp-plugins/digishop/readme.txt

 * Functionality to enable/disable products (when a product is disabled the buy now link will not be shown and the file can't be downloaded even with the download link)
 * Customize the text for the successful and unsuccessful transaction
 * In case of a failed transaction the email is sent to the admin so he can handle the failed transaction manually
-* Short codes are just ready to copied and pasted into your pages
+* There is a button in edit page/post that allows you to choose a product this will insert to correct shortcode
-* Update:There is a button in edit page/post that allows you to choose a product to insert
+* Protection against multiple calls made from PayPal IPN which paypal makes to notify the site owner for the transaction.
-* Download expires within 48 hours
+* Download expires after 48 hours
 * Download limits: maximum 3 per order

 = Author =